Suppressed Density of States in Self-Generated Coulomb Glasses: Analysis of the Coulomb Gap

-where the stability constraint of Eqn. (\ref{Stability}) sets the upper bound on the energy integration.\footnote{While our interest lies in disorder free Coulomb type systems, we remark that the above considerations can be applied {\it mutatis mutandis} for any translationally and rotationally invariant interaction $V_{ij} = f(|\vec{r}_{ij}|)$ (wherein Eqn. (\ref{Stability}) generalizes to $\Delta E = \epsilon_{j} - \epsilon_{i} -V_{ij} >0$ and, accordingly, the upper limit of the integral of Eqn. (\ref{int-eq}) is replaced by $(-f(|\vec{r}|))$.}
+While our interest lies in disorder free Coulomb type systems, we remark that the above considerations can be applied {\it mutatis mutandis} for any translationally and rotationally invariant interaction $V_{ij} = f(|\vec{r}_{ij}|)$ (wherein Eqn. (\ref{Stability}) generalizes to $\Delta E = \epsilon_{j} - \epsilon_{i} -V_{ij} >0$ and, accordingly, the upper limit of the integral of Eqn. (\ref{int-eq}) is replaced by $(-f(|\vec{r}|))$.

 Taking the derivative with respect to the distance $\vec{r}$ of both sides of Eqn. (\ref{int-eq}), we find at large distances

 This implies that at low energies, the functional shape of the density of states should be